dchacke/blog/_posts/2020-11-27-libertarian-faq.markdown

 No more than biological evolution needs some blueprint before bringing complex, seemingly-designed structures into reality.

 It is impossible for a single person or company to know the problem-situation of millions or billions of other people.
 An economy is unplanned—objective prices emerge from the local interactions of countless individuals in various problem-situations.
 No one can determine what a price of some good 'should be', and when they try, shortages and inefficiencies result.
-Similarly, the very processes by which goods and services are created from raw materials is often global in complexity, counterintuitive, and such that no single person knows the entire process (See "[I, Pencil](https://fee.org/resources/i-pencil/)" by Leonard Read").
+Similarly, the very processes by which goods and services are created from raw materials is often global in complexity, counterintuitive, and such that no single person knows the entire process (See [*I, Pencil*](https://fee.org/resources/i-pencil/) by Leonard Read).

 <h3><a href="#protection-from-exploitation" name="protection-from-exploitation">How would you protect employees from exploitation?</a></h3>